Custom Hooks

 validateFeatureRevision

-This hook is called whenever a feature revision is about to be created or updated.
-It receives the full feature and the revision as inputs.
+Called whenever a feature revision is about to be created or updated.
+Receives the full feature and the revision as inputs.

 Example: Require a comment before publishing a draft.